Suzy the Shepherdess

 Moses the Llama Moses, my first Llama

-So I decided that this time I would buy my llama from a llama expert.
+So when it was time for my fourth llama I decided I would buy my llama from a llama expert.
 I choose Namaste Llama Farm in Alburnett, Iowa, and my newest llama, Kiki, has been on guard since October 2020.
-She is a beautiful whtie llama - all of my llamas up to this point have been brown!
+She is a beautiful white llama - all of my llamas up to this point have been brown!
 Her guarding style is very similar to Simon's, vigilantly watching from a distance.
-She neurotically walks the fence line, so much so that she quicly wore a dead spot on the pasture grass from all of her pacing!
+She neurotically walks the fence line, so much so that she quickly wore a dead spot on the pasture grass from all of her pacing.
 She watches the sheep in the pasture but is also vigilantly looking outside the pasture for any approaching danger.
 So far she is working out well and we are very pleased with her!

 Llama Fiber